-1.5 IANOS System Architecture second version changelog
+1.4 IANOS System Architecture second version changelog

-This deliverable constitutes the second version of IANOS System Architecture.
-The changes from the first version deliverable (D2.13) are presented in this section.
-Minor changes denote the changes to grammar or syntax error or the substitution of words without any changes in meaning.
-The D2.14 changes in the respective chapters are as follows:
+This deliverable constitutes the third version of IANOS System Architecture.
+The changes from the second version deliverable (D2.14) are presented in this section.
+The changes in the respective chapters are as follows: